ZahidP/d3-angular-boxplot/README.md

 <b><h4> (boxPlot) Directive: </b></h4>
 scope.render(data): 'scope.selection' is passed as the data object.
-This will select new players to graph.
+This will select new objects to graph.
 Additionally, we will watch for changes in the data object, and update the chart when it has changed.